Go big and go local this Christmas: Gifts for HER | Loop Barbados

 To quote Marilyn Monroe “Diamonds are a girl’s best friend”, however, if you can’t afford Tiffany & Co that are plenty of affordable options that fit your budget.

 Pandora jewellery pieces are always a fan favourite.
 The line of bracelets, necklaces, charms and rings can cater every age group from the teen getting her first signature charm bracelet, to young 60’s looking for a set for that Christmas dinner.
-Pandora Barbados is also located in the centre of Bridgetown at Norman Centre along Upper Broad Street.
+The new Pandora Barbados store is located in the centre of Bridgetown at Norman Centre along Upper Broad Street and they are carrying some new Barbados charms designed by a Barbadian – Store Manager Tamiko Batson.
+And that’s why Pandora made our local list!

 Looking to buy strictly local?
 Check out Victoriseque Designs Jewellery.
 The Barbados-based online store includes “beautifully exquisite” unique gold plated fine jewellery.
 A Loop personal favourite – If you have an interest in astrology and stargazing, Victoriseque has several rings, bracelets and necklaces that might be right up your alley.